SERVIR-WA/GALUP/training/1_lu/modules/README.md

 1. Go to the GitHub official website: [https://github.com/](https://github.com/), and click the [**Sign up**](https://github.com/join?ref_cta=Sign+up&ref_loc=header+logged+out&ref_page=%2F&source=header-home).
 2. Type your 1) Username, 2) Email address, and 3) Password to set up for your account.
 3. Finish the verification step and click **Create account**.

+### 3.2.
+Turn in the Exercises

+At the end of every Module, a dedicated link is provided for you to submit